 Chris is regarded as one of the nation’s top civil trial lawyers.
-He was the first and only AfricanAmerican voted Attorney of the Year for the State of Georgia for 2016, and received the 2016 R.E.
-Thomas Civil Rights Award, the 2018 Pinnacle Leadership Award, the 2014 Esquire Award, and a finalist for Nation’s Best Advocates.
-Selected as a Super Lawyer from 2011-2018, Chris also received the Georgia Legislative Black Caucus’ Chairman’s Award for service to the community and the Outstanding Citizen Award for the State of Georgia 2018.
-He is also a past President of the Gate City Bar Association.
+He was the first and only African-American voted the Attorney of the Year for the State of Georgia for 2016, the 2016 recipient of the R.E.
+Thomas Civil Rights Award, 2018 Pinnacle Leadership Award, 2014 Esquire Award, and a finalist for Nation’s Best Advocates.
+He has been selected as a Super Lawyer from 2011-2018, and a past President of the Gate City Bar Association.

 Chris has been featured in international media including CNN, ABC, NBC, CBS, New York Times, Fox News and Good Morning America.
 Born and raised in southwest Atlanta, Chris is extremely active in the Atlanta community.
 He is founder of “If You Can See It, You Can Be It,” which focuses on motivating inner city elementary children to become lawyers.
 He is also co-founder of Project CPF, a non-profit that focuses on inner city youth and the homeless.
 Chris is also a board member of the Southern Center for Human Rights, a member of Kappa Alpha Psi Fraternity Incorporated, a graduate of Xavier University (LA) with honors, Tulane University with a Masters of Science in Public Health, and Howard University School of Law with a Juris Doctorate.
 Having overcome reading issues as a youth, Chris embodies his favorite motto “Failure will never overtake me if my determination to succeed is strong enough.”